 San Diego’s home stadium of Petco Park happens to be known as one of baseball’s most pitcher-friendly venues and could go a long way toward nullifying Los Angeles’ potent lineup.
 The public is heavy on the Dodgers’ run line at -2.5.
 A bettor could roll the dice on the Padres at +2.5 based on a belief the aforementioned combination of factors — possible Dodger sluggishness, an offense-suppressing ballpark, a potentially advantageous pitching matchup for the home-field Padres — could lead to a closer game than expected.

 Taking advantage of bonus offers

 PlayPicks’ MLB Best Bets page is an excellent source for the top current promotional offers from multiple leading regulated sportsbooks.
 Sportsbooks are known for appealing promotions designed to attract new customers.
 However, the good news is operators are increasingly investing in keeping their existing customer base satisfied as well.

 Earlier, we reviewed some of the attractive promotions offered by DK Sportsbook, FD Sportsbook and BetMGM for new customers.
 However, one of the most common examples of a promotion that can greatly benefit all bettors is an odds boost.

-To cite an MLB example, say a Pennsylvania operator runs a special odds boost for the first game of a Phillies-Pirates series this coming season.
+To cite an MLB example, say a Pennsylvania operator runs a special odds boost for the first game of a Phillies-Pirates series.
 Bettors placing a wager on the favored Phillies are offered an odds boost from -150 to +150 on Philadelphia moneyline bets.
 This clearly represents a prime opportunity to turn a profit on what would likely be a strong bet, given the difference in talent between Philadelphia and Pittsburgh.